yuzi-co/Forager/Readme.md

 Mixed rigs (AMD+NVIDIA) are not recommended.
 Use at your own risk.
 You may have problems with some miners selecting specific devices.
 Disable problematic miners if you have issues.

+#### Nvidia-SMI

+nvidia-smi.exe is included as an optional tool to modify gpu/memory clocks and other details of your Nvidia GPU(s), it can be initiated in the "miningparameters.json" for documentation on commands nvidia-smi.exe uses please refer to http://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf

 ### Getting started:
 #### Option 1: